-Part A: HTML lab work List of Exercises:
+Part B: HTML lab work

+List of Exercises:

-- 1) Design a web page to display the information of Computer Science department of your college by using basic page tags.
+- Design a web page to display the information of Computer Science department of your College by usingbasic page tags.
 Display the information in the form of paragraphs/sentences.
 Alsouse effects to highlight the information like bold, italic or underline. - 2) (a) Create a webpage with HTML describing your department.
 Use paragraph and list tags. - (b) Apply various colors to suitably distinguish key words.
 Also apply font styling like italics, underline and two other fonts to words you find appropriate.
 Also use header tags. - 3) Use the above webpage to - a) Create links on the words e.g. "Wi-Fi" and "LAN" to link them to Wikipedia pages. - b) Insert an image and create a link such that clicking on image takes user to other page. - c) Change the background color of the page.
 At the bottom create a link to take user to the top of the page. - 4) Design a page to display the information in table format.
-Display the list of colleges offering B.Sc.
+Display the list of Colleges offering B.Sc.
 Computer Science along with the details College Name, Address, Contact no. Address column will consist of sub columns as House Name, Post, City and pin code.

-- (Purpose: Introduction of table tags along with the sub columns and other supportive tags like caption, cell spacing, cell padding etc.) - 5) Create a webpage to create a photo Album.
+(Purpose: Introduction of table tags along with the sub columns and other supportive tags like caption, cell spacing, cell padding etc.) - 5) Create a webpage to create a photo Album.
 When the user clicks on the Image and Video Link it should open the corresponding album. - 6) Design web pages which display the product images and its information with it.
 The products are computer, printers and laptop.
-The information displayed of product should be configuration/ technical details, price etc. - (Purpose: Study image tag.
-Display image in tabular form along with the other text information.) - 7) Design a page to display the B.Sc.
+The information displayed of product should be configuration/ technical details, price etc. (Purpose: Study image tag, Display image in tabular form along with the other text information).

+(Purpose: - Study image tag.
+Display image in tabular form along with the other text information.)

+- 7) Design a page to display the B.Sc.
 Computer Science syllabus by using List tag.
-(Purpose: Introduce list tag to display data in ordered or unordered format as main, sub main, sub main, etc by using nos. or special types of bullets.) - 8) Create HTML pages using Hyper Links - i.
-File Link - ii.
-Single Page Link - 9) Create a hyperlink to show the information and syllabus of B.Sc.
+(Purpose: - Introduce list tag to display data in ordered or unordered format as main, sub main, subsub main, etc by using nos. or special types of bullets.)

+- 8) Create HTML pages using Hyper Links

+- i.
+File Link

+- ii.
+Single Page Link

+- 9) Create a hyperlink to show the information and syllabus of B.Sc.
 Computer Science.
-When click on the links each page should display the objective of respective course, Lesson plan, Course durationetc. - (Purpose: Introduce anchor tag to create links between pages.
-One can able to transfer the control to next page, previous page or to a specific page like Home page.) - 10) Design an HTML page describing your University infrastructure.
-Use tables to provide layout to your HTML page. - 11) Use and tags to provide a layout to the above HTML page instead of a table layout. - 12) HTML pages with Tables - i.
-Use Tables to layout HTML pages - ii.
-Use and tags to provide a layout to the above page instead of table layout - iii.
+When click on the links each page should display the objective of respective course, Lesson plan, Course durationetc.

+(Purpose: - Introduce anchor tag to create links between pages.
+One can able to transfer the control to next page, previous page or to a specific page like Home page.)

+10) Design an HTML page describing your University infrastructure.
+Use tables to provide layout to your HTML page.

+- 11) Use and tags to provide a layout to the above HTML page instead of a table layout. - 12) HTML pages with Tables - i.
+Use Tables to layout HTML pages - Use and tags to provide a layout to the above page instead of table layout - iii.
 Use Frames to divide the page contents into different parts - iv.
 Embed Audio and Video into your HTML webpage - 13) Design a page to display the information in table format.
-Display the list of colleges offering Computer Science along with the details College Name, Address, Contact no.Address column will consist of sub columns as Post Office, City, District and Pin code.
+Display the list of Colleges offering Computer Science along with the details College Name, Address, Contact no.Address column will consist of sub columns as Post Office, City, District and Pin code.